 SCOT (Support Coated Open Tubular) columns consist of stainless steel tubes whose inner wall is coated with a uniform layer of liquid-coated carrier particles.
 This technology makes it possible to use many phases that are not accessible to the conventional silica capillary columns.

-Do you have questions about our products?
-Our expert team will be happy to advise you.
+Do you have any questions about our products?
+Our expert team will be happy to help.